1v4n4/1v4n4/README.md

  # Hello Visitor 🤘

+ 🌱 I’m a developer at [Fix The Status Quo](https://proca.app/), building software for online campaigns.

+ 🛠️ Check out our awesome projects [here](https://github.com/fixthestatusquo/).

- 🌱 I'm currently an [Outreachy](https://www.outreachy.org) intern, working on the project [Programs & Events Dashboard](https://github.com/WikiEducationFoundation/WikiEduDashboard).
+ :yellow_heart: My open-source adventure began with an [Outreachy](https://www.outreachy.org) internship and working on Wikimedia’s project [Programs & Events Dashboard](https://github.com/WikiEducationFoundation/WikiEduDashboard).

- :mega: Looking for a long-term full-stack (RoR/React-Redux) position.

- 💬 Ask me about - Whatever.
-If I don't know, I would love to learn!

- ☎️ Reach me at - [LinkedIn](https://www.linkedin.com/in/1v4n4/), [Twitter](https://twitter.com/_1v4n4), [1v4n4](https://www.1v4n4.me) or ivananl@yahoo.com.
+  ☎️ I’d love to hear from you, so reach me at - [LinkedIn](https://www.linkedin.com/in/1v4n4/), [Twitter](https://twitter.com/_1v4n4), [1v4n4](https://www.1v4n4.me) or ivananl@yahoo.com.

- 👯 Look at - My green squares.

- 🛠️ Hire me - Because I'll get the job done.

- 👍 Follow or star - Since you are here, what else would you do?

- 🖖 If we never meet again - Live long and prosper!
+ 🖖 But, if we never meet again - Live long and prosper!